rob-blackbourn/JetBlack.Network/README.md

 3. Use [`Socket`](https://msdn.microsoft.com/library/system.net.sockets.socket.aspx) as the driving class providing asynchronous methods for listen, connect, send and receive.
 4. Use [`Socket`](https://msdn.microsoft.com/library/system.net.sockets.socket.aspx) as the driving class with non-blocking sockets and a select loop.

+## News

+### 2015-09-04

+I have folded in the changes I made while using these classes.
+The major change is that the `ByteBuffer` has been replaced by `System.ArraySegment<byte>` which has effectively the same functionality.
+This means I can use the methods on `Socket` which take `IList<ArraySegment<byte>>`, and delete a class!

+The `DisposableBuffer` has been replaced by a generic wrapper class `DisposableValue`.

+I hope these changes don't screw things up for people.
+I think this solution is neater, and more sympathetic to the underlying classes.

 ## Description

 ### Listening